Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 As a family of 6, it’s not always easy to find a dish that the whole family will love.
-However when it comes to baked pasta, whether it’s baked spaghetti, baked ziti, or this baked mostaccioli recipe, seconds are requested and plates licked clean!
+However when it comes to this baked mostaccioli recipe made with tender noodles, a rich homemade marinara sauce and melty cheese, seconds are always requested!

-• Hearty and flavorful.
-Baked pasta mostaccioli has everything we love in any pasta dish.
-A rich tomato sauce, melted mozzarella, and perfectly tender noodles.
+• Classic family favorite.
+Baked mostaccioli has everything we love in an easy pasta recipe, a rich tomato sauce, melted mozzarella, and perfectly tender noodles.

 • Make ahead and freezer friendly.
-Like any good casserole or baked pasta dish, you can prepare it or freeze it for later.
+Like any good casserole or baked pasta dish, you can prepare it now or freeze it for later.
+It’s perfect for large family dinners!

 Recipe Ingredients